classicwuhao/qmaxuse/README.md

 ## 4. Running QMaxUSE on Windows 10 (x86/x64), Ubuntu 20.04(x64), macOS Big Sur (x64)
 * Make sure you have JDK installed.
-* Either you use our provided pre-built libraries (You don't have to do anything) or use the intructions provided above for building Z3 libraries on your own machine.
 * Download QMaxUSE from [here](https://github.com/classicwuhao/qmaxuse/releases/tag/Latest), and go to the lib directory type:
 	```
 	java -jar qmaxuse.jar